cloudmesh/cloudmesh-docker/README.md

 ### docker deploy

 Installs Docker on one or more Linux hosts and cleans up the installation files.
+All hosts that already have Docker installed are ignored.

 `cms docker deploy --host=HOST`

 `HOST` - The name of the host(s) on which to install Docker.
 Use parameter expansion syntax (shown below) for multiple hosts.

+`--force` - (Optional) Install Docker on all of the provided hosts even if it's already installed on one or more of them.

+`-f` - (Optional) Short for `--force`.

 ```
 $ cms docker deploy --host="red01"          # install Docker on a single host